piglovesyou/node-hole/README.md

 [Example:](#fromstreamreadable-readablestream-hole)

 ### `.split(): Hole`
-It splits an array the previous process returns into pieces the next process can handle one by one.
+It splits an array that a previous process returns so the next process can handle each element of the array.

 [Example:](#usage)

 ### `.concat(size: number): Hole`
-It concatenates number of subsequent data and passes an array of number of the `size` to the next process.
+It concatenates sequential data to be size of array.
+It is useful to post multiple data at once in the way that [Elasticsearch Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/docs-bulk.html) does.

 Example:
 ```javascript